Let’s do some ASP.NET runtime analysis on www.dropthings.com. Those who don’t

 downloads after the content is downloaded.
 This adds the script

-references end of the tag.
-As a result, you see the
+references end of the

 content first and then the additional scripts, exteders, ACT